barshasantak/rover/index.md

-# Desktop Rover: Your New Workspace Companion
+# Desktop Rover: Your Workspace Companion

 ---